Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

 ## App
-- The root component encompassing all other components
+- The root component encompassing all other components.
 ### Data fields
 - #### Object userInfo
-    - An object with fields describing the user's information like their username, first name, last name email, last login, etc
+    - An object with fields describing the user's information like their username, first name, last name email, last login, etc.

 ### Methods
+- #### setUserInfo(userObject)
+    - Changes the userInfo object and rerenders components to reflect changes.
+    - Arguments:
+        - userObject: the object that will be the new state of userInfo.
+    - Return none
+- #### fetchData()
+    - Makes requests to the backend to fetch the user's information and change the state of userInfo with setUserInfo().
-- No Methods
+    - Return none